Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of quadratic irrationals in

 \section{Counting and equidistribution of quadratic irrationals in $\QQ_p$}

 There are interesting arithmetic (uniform) lattices of $\PGL_2(\QQ_p)$ constructed using quaternion algebras.
 In this Section, we study equidistribution properties of loxodromic fixed points elements of these lattices.
+See for instance \cite{LedPol05} for an equidistribution result of the eigenvalues of the loxodromic elements.
 We use \cite{Vigneras80} as our standard reference on quaternion algebras.

 Let $F$ be a field and let $a,b\in F^\times$.
-Let $D= (\frac{a,b}F)$ be the quaternion algebra over $F$ with basis $1,i,j,k$ as a $F$-vector space such that $i^2=a$, $j^2=b$ and $ij=ji=-k$.
+Let $D= \big(\frac{a,b}F\big)$ be the quaternion algebra over $F$ with basis $1,i,j,k$ as a $F$-vector space such that $i^2=a$, $j^2=b$ and $ij=ji=-k$.
 If $x=x_0+x_1i+x_2j+x_3k\in D$, then its {\em conjugate} is

 its (reduced) {\em norm} is

 and its (reduced) {\em trace} is